joswayski/joswayski-snhu-capstone.github.io/README.md

    ![usnrt](/assets/unsrt.png)

 This greatly improves the performance at scale due to the minimal array traversals that we have to make.
 Now back to re-ordering stages.
 Say we have three stages in order: 1, 2, and 3.
-Say we moved stage 1 to be in the middle between stages 2 and 3.
-What has _changed_?
+If we moved stage 1 to be in the middle between stages 2 and 3, what has _changed_?

 - Stage 1's PreviousStage is now Stage 2
 - Stage 1's NextStage is now Stage 3